The latest technique in fraud prevention is called email risk assessment – but how does it work, and why is it so efficient?

 We use it to register to pretty much every online account, and it’s required at the login and transaction stage too.

-In short: email addresses are increasingly considered authentication tools, in the same way an ID document scan or fingerprint biometrics can help prove your identity.
+In short: email addresses are increasingly considered authentication solutions, in the same way an ID document scan, financial details, or fingerprint biometrics can help prove your identity.

 Easy to Create, Easy to Fake

-The main problem with using email addresses for user authentication is that it’s too easy to acquire them.
-Fraudsters can use hundreds of online services designed to:
+The main problem with using email handles as user authentication is that it’s too easy to acquire them.
+Fraudsters can use hundreds of online solutions designed to:

 - Use disposable addresses with suspicious domain names